elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20240306.md

 - Use Case
   - Detect a sensor value out of normal range, light a warning light
-  - Simplify communication I/O to only Ethernet
+  - Simplify communication I/O to only UDP/IP/Ethernet
-    - temperature and pressure sensor input (received via an Ethernet message)
+    - temperature and pressure sensor input (received via an UDP message)
-    - warning light output (transmitted via an Ethernet message)
+    - warning light output (transmitted via an UDP message), but the warning is innocuous, such as "video streaming not available"
+    - application and the end devices (sensor, actuator) all have ability to use the end-to-end protocol (e.g, insert ID or timestamp)
+  - OS provides some abstractions (e.g., a file system interface) to simplify some activities of the application
+  - System must recognize late or missing messages and take appropriate error/fault response
+  - Driver behavior is configurable and API provided to userland applications
+  - The system must recognize some history of the data in order to identify intermittent versus permanent issues
+    - For this use case, handle within the single application, later, consider a use case with two applications and the system provides a health management service
+  - Some details that are not significant to our main discussion on the core Linux, but are important to be acknowledged, e.g., some hardware details
 - Technical Scope
   - Software: device driver within "basic" Kernel, a system function, memory allocation, non-volatile storage, device communication, logging
+    - remove eBPF (programmatic, configurable packet filtering)
+    - remove all capabilities to load dynamically
+      - what about kernel modules?
+    - Can remove all drivers and protocols that are not needed (e.g., USB) - best to remove so we do not need to demonstrate non-interference (and later for higher DAL, to minimize lines of code)
-    - Not yet ARINC 653 in this discussion (for simplicity)
+    - Not yet ARINC 653 partitioning in this discussion (for simplicity)
 - Certification Scope
   - Non-critical: DAL-D